Man bites dog: Examples of literal use in journalism

-On March 12, 2014, Rosbalt, a Russian news agency, reported that a man in Lipetsk had burnt a bed in his apartment, run around the city in his underwear, and, finally, "bit a fighting breed dog" following an hours-long online debate about the situation in Ukraine.

-In April 2014, CNN reported a mother bit a pit bull attacking her daughter.

-On June 14, 2014, the South Wales Argus ran a front page teaser headlined "Man Bites Dog" about a man who has been accused of assaulting his partner and her pet dog.
+There were at least five instances of the headline in 2014: On March 12, Rosbalt, a Russian news agency, reported that a man in Lipetsk had burnt a bed in his apartment, run around the city in his underwear, and, finally, "bit a fighting breed dog" following an hours-long online debate about the situation in Ukraine.
+In April, CNN reported a mother bit a pit bull attacking her daughter.
+On June 14, the South Wales Argus ran a front page teaser headlined "Man Bites Dog" about a man who has been accused of assaulting his partner and her pet dog.
 The Online version of this story was later amended to "Man bites dog and escapes jail".

-On September 1, 2014, the Coventry Telegraph and the Daily Mirror ran an article about a man who had bitten a dog after it attacked his pet.

-On December 17, 2014, the Cambridge News ran an article with a headline starting: "Man bites dog then dies".
+On September 1, the Coventry Telegraph and the Daily Mirror ran an article about a man who had bitten a dog after it attacked his pet.
+And on December 17, the Cambridge News ran an article with a headline starting: "Man bites dog then dies".

 On November 4, 2015, the Washington Post ran an article with the title "Man bites dog.
 No, really."

-On January 25, 2018, The Hindu reported that a man bit a police dog in Houston, Texas, while trying to evade arrest.

-On April 10, 2018, the Daily Telegraph ran such an article about a man biting a dog to defend his own dog.

-On May 4, 2018, the Salt Lake Tribune ran an article about a man biting a police dog while being taken into custody.
+In 2018 there were at least three instances: On January 25, The Hindu reported that a man bit a police dog in Houston, Texas, while trying to evade arrest.
+On April 10, the Daily Telegraph ran such an article about a man biting a dog to defend his own dog.
+And on May 4, the Salt Lake Tribune ran an article about a man biting a police dog while being taken into custody.

 On July 8, 2019, the Daily Camera ran an article about a man biting a dog in a supermarket.